gasserahmed/kickstats/README.md

 7. Data Analytics: Tableau is employed to create interactive dashboards and visualizations, enabling users to access live football match scores with ease.

 ## Data Quality Assessment
+The data fetched from the "KickStats" app was mostly clean, yet it needed slight preprocessing to optimize it for visualization.
+This involved several steps:
 1. Partitioning by League: Dividing the raw dataset into specific segments, organized by league.

 2. Handling Null Scores and Minutes Played: Replacing missing values (NaN) in scores and minutes played with zeros for consistency.